-As they approach the king’s pavilion, they hear Robert raging at his two squires.
-When they enter the tent, Robert complains that his squires cannot even put a man’s armour on him properly, but Ned tells him the boys are not at fault—Robert is too fat for his armour.
+As they approach the king’s pavilion, they hear Robert raging at his squires, Tyrek and Lancel Lannister.
+When they enter the tent, Robert complains that his squires cannot even put a man’s armor on him properly, but Ned tells him the boys are not at fault—Robert is too fat for his armor.
 Robert tells Ned in mock anger that he should not call his king fat, and then sends the two squires off to get a breastplate stretcher from Ser Aron Santagar.
 After the squires run out, Robert and Ser Barristan laugh and even Ned gives a smile at the thought of the boys asking for the non-existent device.

 Ned asks if the two squires are from House Lannister.
 When the king admits they are, Ned notes to himself that there are too many Lannisters around the king.
 Putting the thought aside, Ned asks about the angry words between the king and his wife.
-Robert takes this opportunity to complain about Cersei’s audacity of telling him he should not participate in the melee, and how Lyanna Stark would not have done such a thing.
-Ned tells Robert he did not really know Lyanna, and that she would have told him he had no business fighting in the melee.
-This does not dissuade Robert, who insists that, unlike Ned, he still has juices running in his veins.
+Robert takes this opportunity to complain about Cersei’s audacity in telling him he should not participate in the melee, and claims Lyanna Stark would not have done such a thing.
+Ned insists Robert did not really know Lyanna, and that she would have told him he had no business fighting in the melee.
+This does not dissuade Robert, who insists that—unlike Ned—he still has juices running in his veins.
 When Ser Barristan speaks up to explain that no man would dare to strike the king during the melee, Robert is furious and sends Ser Barristan away, but orders Ned to stay and to drink.

-Robert laments to Ned that he was never so alive when he was winning the throne nor so dead as after it was won.
-He then says that Ned or Jon Arryn should have been the king, but Ned reminds Robert that he had the best claim.
+Robert laments to Ned that he was never so alive as when he was winning the throne or so dead as after it was won.
+He declares that Ned or Jon Arryn should have been the king, but Ned reminds Robert that he had the best claim.
 The king goes on to tell that he had not wanted to marry after Lyanna’s death and that it was Jon Arryn who recommended the marriage to Cersei Lannister.
-While he does admit that Cersei is beautiful to look at, Robert insists that she is cold and that thinks that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Cersei's father on his side should Viserys Targaryen ever return to claim the throne.
+While he does admit that Cersei is beautiful to look at, Robert insists that she is cold and that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Tywin Lannister on his side should Viserys Targaryen ever return to claim the throne.

 Ned arrives at the tourney and sits by his daughter Sansa.
 In the first joust, Littlefinger bets against the Hound, stating that a dog will not bite the hand that feeds it.
 He loses the bet when the Hound defeats Ser Jaime on the second pass after almost losing in the first.
 Sansa tells Ned that she knew the Hound would win, and Littlefinger, who overhears, asks her to tell him who will win the second match.

 Ser Gregor is having tremendous difficulty controlling his mount, while Loras is demonstrating his skill at horsemanship.
 When the pass begins, Clegane’s mount breaks into a hard gallop immediately, while Ser Loras’ mare charges smoothly.
 They meet while Gregor is still struggling with his mount, shield, and lance.
 Ser Loras' lance strikes Gregor perfectly, sending him down with his mount.
-When Ser Loras raises his visor in victory, the crowd cheers.
+Ser Loras’ lance is not even broken, and the crowd cheers when he raises his visor in victory.

 Gregor gets up in a rage, demands his sword, and nearly beheads his horse with a single blow.
 He then strides toward Ser Loras and sends the Knight of Flowers to the ground with his first blow.
-He is about to deliver the killing blow when the Hound intercedes.
-Gregor sends multiple sword blows toward the Hound’s head, but the Hound stops each one, remaining on the defensive.
+He is about to deliver a killing blow when the Hound intercedes.
+Gregor sends multiple sword blows toward his brother’s head, but the Hound stops each one, remaining on the defensive.
 The Hound drops to his knee when he hears the King’s voice over the crowd.
 The blow from Gregor passes through air, and finally Gregor comes to his senses, drops his sword, glares at King Robert, and storms off.
-Ser Loras walks back onto the field and proclaims that he owes the Hound his life, and declares the Hound champion in his place, so there is no final joust.
+Ser Loras walks back onto the field and proclaims that he owes the Hound his life.
+In gratitude, he declares the Hound the champion, so there is no final joust.
 The crowd cheers for the Hound for the first time in his life.

 Later, while Sansa is busy, Ned examines Arya’s bruise himself while she stands on one leg, at which he notes she has improved.
-He asks if Syrio Forel is being too hard on her, and she replies that Syrio says heavy hurt is a lesson and every lesson makes you better.
-Ned is concerned, even though Syrio came with an excellent reputation, and the Braavosi-style suits Arya’s slim blade.
-Ned recalls finding Arya wandering the castle with a black cloth over her eyes (Syrio was teaching he to see with her ears, nose and skin), and he has been having her do spins and back-flips.
+He asks if Syrio Forel is being too hard on her, and she replies that Syrio says every hurt is a lesson and every lesson makes you better.
+Ned is concerned, even though Syrio came with an excellent reputation and the Braavosi-style suits Arya’s slim blade.
+He recalls finding Arya wandering the castle with a black cloth over her eyes because Syrio was teaching her to see with her ears, nose, and skin.
+Arya has also been practicing spins and back-flips.

 Ned offers to have Jory Cassel, or perhaps someone else, take over her lessons but Arya emphatically insists she wants Syrio.
 Ned knows that any decent master-at-arms could give Arya the basics of sword fighting without the blindfolds, cartwheels, and hopping around on one leg, but he also knows there is no use arguing with Arya.

 A knock at the door brings a stranger, who turns out to be Varys in disguise.
-Ned is amazed; he has never seen Varys wear anything but silk, velvet, and perfume yet now the eunuch wears coarse-spun clothes and mud-caked boots and smells of sweat.
+Ned is amazed; he has never seen Varys wear anything but silk, velvet, and perfume yet now the eunuch wears coarse-spun clothes, mud-caked boots, and smells of sweat.
 Ned exclaims that he would never have recognized Varys.
-The eunuch says is good because he would rather the queen’s spies not know about their meeting either.
+The eunuch says this is good because he would rather the queen’s spies not know about their meeting either.

 Varys reveals to Ned that the Lannisters had hoped to kill Robert during the melee.
 When Ned asks why Cersei would forbid Robert to compete if she planned to have him killed, Varys points out that the surest way to make Robert compete would be to forbid it.
 Ned is furious that Varys did not tell him, but soon admits that he would have gone straight to Robert, who would have fought to show his enemies he did not fear them.

 Ned argues that Robert must have other friends and that his brothers are surely loyal.
 Varys replies that, while Robert’s brothers do hate the Lannisters, hating the queen and loving the king are not quite the same thing.
 Varys goes on to say that Ser Barristan loves his honor, Grand Maester Pycelle loves his office, and Littlefinger loves Littlefinger.
-Varys adds that the Kingsguard are a paper shield: Ser Boros and Ser Meryn are the Queen’s men, Ser Barristan is old, and that he is suspicious of the others.
-Ned insists that they must tell Robert, but Varys reminds him that without proof, they will only lose.
+Varys adds that the Kingsguard are a paper shield: Ser Boros Blount and Ser Meryn Trant are the queen’s men, Ser Barristan is old, and the loyalties of the rest are also suspect.
+Ned insists that they must warn Robert, but Varys reminds him that without proof, they will only lose.
 Ned insists that the plotters will only try again, and Varys agrees, stating that together they might be able to stop them.

-As he rises to leave, Varys tells Ned to be sure to continue treating him with his accustomed contempt.
+As he rises to leave, Varys reminds Ned to continue treating him with his accustomed contempt.
 As Varys reaches the door, Ned asks how Jon Arryn died.
 Varys tells him that the Tears of Lys—a rare, costly, and deadly poison—was used.
 Varys goes on to say that he recommended Lord Arryn use a taster, but Lord Arryn refused.
 When Ned asks who administered the poison, Varys claims that it was probably his squire, Ser Hugh, who now lies dead.
-After Lysa left for the Eyrie, Hugh remained, and had the money to buy new armor.
+After Lysa left for the Eyrie, Hugh remained and had the money to buy new armor.

-As a final question, Ned asks Varys what Jon Arryn had been doing that lead to his murder.
+As a final question, Ned asks Varys what Jon Arryn had been doing that led to his murder.
 Varys replies, "Asking questions."